olgOk/CohortProject_2020/Project_4_Ising_Annealer/README.md

 ![CDL 2020 Cohort Project](../figures/CDL_logo.jpg)
 ## Project 4: Ising Annealing

-Our final week's project will guide you through the process of mapping an electronic structure Hamiltonian to a classical Ising model, and then solving for the groundstate of the model using a thermal anneling Monte Carlo simulation.
+Our final week's project will guide you through the process of mapping an electronic structure Hamiltonian to a classical Ising model, and then solving for the groundstate of the model using a thermal annealing Monte Carlo simulation.

 A very brief introduction to the main ideas behind the project, and the basics of the Monte Carlo method are [here.](https://github.com/CDL-Quantum/CohortProject_2020/blob/master/CDL_2020_docs.pdf)